 How To Enjoy Bread Without Harming Your Bones

 Fortunately, there are healthy and delicious ways to get your bread fix.
-Savers know that sprouted bread is a great option, as the sprouting process breaks down the proteins making them easier to digest, and also alkalizes the grains.
+Sprouted bread is a better option, as the sprouting process breaks down the proteins making them easier to digest, and also alkalizes the grains.
 Sprouted bread uses the whole grain, and although it still contains small amounts of gluten, the nutritional content is much higher.
 Also, when used in moderation and consumed in balance with alkalizing foods, whole wheat flour (preferably organic) is another option, unless you are gluten intolerant or sensitive, of course.
 And last but not least, spelt bread is alkalizing and contains moderate amounts of gluten.

-Yet another bone-smart alternative is using coconut flour, which is rich in protein, fiber, and fatty acids, and 100% gluten-free.
+Yet the winning bone-smart alternative is using coconut flour, which is rich in protein, fiber, and fatty acids, and 100% gluten-free.
 Its texture makes it perfect for baking hearty, nutritionally dense bread, such as the recipes listed below.

 Three Alkalizing Delicious Bread Recipes: